oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 * Tuples, if they only contain types that are also Copy.
 For example, (i32, i32) is Copy, but (i32, String) is not.

 ### Moving
 What if I don't want to own the value anymore, I've done using it, and someone else wants it now?
-If it is a simple value, I can use copy.
-However, if it is a complex value, like a string I don't have to clone it, instead, I can move it.
-It is cheaper, plus it is easier to write.
-Just write a regular assignment:
+If it is a simple value, I can copy it.
+However, if it is a complex value, like a *string* I don't have to clone it, instead, I can move it.
+The code will perform faster and it is even easier to write:
 ```rust
 let owner = String::from("Money");
 let another_owner = owner;
 println!("{}", another_owner);
 ```
 But isn't it exactly like the first example?
-Well almost, I had to bend the rules in the first example because I had to avoid discussing *moving* too soon.
+Almost, I had to bend the rules in the first example because I had to avoid discussing *moving* too soon.
 Rust is so determined to avoid duplication of ownership.
 It has just moved the value from the first owner to the second.
-So what was the problem in the first example?
-I've tried to print the value through the original owner, which is not the owner of the value anymore.
+So what was the problem in the first example I've tried to print the value through the original owner, which is not the owner of the value anymore.
 After a value is moved from one variable to another, we can't use the original variable anymore, unless we give it a new value:
 ```rust
 let mut owner = String::from("Money");
 let another_owner = owner;